Generating Documentation

 Documentation comments will be automatically extracted from your OCaml source files following the syntax described in the section Text formatting of the OCaml manual.

 Additional documentation pages may be attached to a package using the documentation stanza.
+This stanza attaches .mld pages to packages rather than to executables.

 Building Documentation